Key Takeaways

 Many CLI students find that calligraphy sessions complement their one-on-one Chinese lessons by building muscle memory for character structure.
 The focused, meditative nature of brush writing also helps reinforce vocabulary retention — a benefit that carries over into reading and writing fluency.

-If you want to better understand Chinese calligraphy, it is paramount that you learn more about the Chinese characters that make up this ancient art form.
+To understand Chinese calligraphy more deeply, it helps to keep learning about the characters that make up this ancient art.
 We invite you to sign up for a free trial class today and start your Chinese learning journey with CLI.

 Chinese Pinyin Translation